gustavochm/phasepy/docs/source/basic/phasepy.mixture.rst

 	>>> mix = mixture(ethanol, water)

-Additional components can be added to the mixture with the method add_component.
+Additional components can be added to the mixture with the method ``add_component``.

 .. code-block:: python